varigence/docs/bimlflex/reference-documentation/settings/SsdtIncludeExternalTables.md

 # Include External Tables

-Determines whether External Tables are included in the generated SSDT Project.
+Determines if External Tables are included in the generated SSDT Project.

 Notes: